aidansteele/aidansteele.github.io/_posts/2021-09-06-api-gateway-http-apis-and-sqs-messageattributes.md

 categories: blog
 ---

-A while ago [I asked on Twitter] if anyone knew how to knew how to set message attributes when using AWS API Gateway (HTTP API flavour)'s integration for `SQS-SendMessage`.
+A while ago [I asked on Twitter][tweet] if anyone knew how to knew how to set message attributes when using AWS API Gateway (HTTP API flavour)'s integration for `SQS-SendMessage`.
 I didn't get very far.